rcorcoranadams/Final_Project/README.md

 American Community Survey 2014-2016 from the Living Atlas - [here](https://www.arcgis.com/home/item.html?id=9a9e43ec1603446880c50d4ed1df2207)

 # Part 1: Importing
+First download all the libraries that will be needed for this lab. **If you are not using Colab you may need to install pandas, if you're using Colab you don't because Pandas is already installed in the Google Colab Environment.**
 ```python
 !pip install geopandas
 !pip install gdal